teambit/bit/README.md

 Sharing code really shouldn’t be this hard.

-Instead of working hard to maintain and update multiple repositories and multiple packages just to share code, we wanted to provide a better workflow for code sharing.
+Instead of working hard to maintain and update multiple repositories and multiple packages just to share code, Bit was built to make it easier to share code between project and people.

 Learning from what iTunes did for music sharing in the post CD-Rom, we decided to build a tool that will make managed code sharing as fast and simple as copy-pasting.